Some new results on decidability for elementary algebra and geometry

 If $\Vu$ and $\Vv$ are elements of an inner product space $V$, we say $\Vv$ is orthogonal to $\Vu$ if $\inner{\Vu, \Vv} = 0$.
 If $\Vu$ is non-zero then the set $W$ of all vectors orthogonal to $\Vu$ forms a subspace $W$ of $V$ called the {\em orthogonal complement} of $\Vu$.
 Every element $\Vv$ of $V$ can be written uniquely in the form $\Vv = a\Vu + \Vw$ where $\Vw$ is a member of $W$.

 \Subsection{Additive sublanguages}

-The so-called linear fragment of real arithmetic admits a very simple quantifier elimination procedure \cite{hodes,ferrante-rackoff} and enjoys many other pleasant properties.
+The so-called linear fragment of real arithmetic admits a very simple quantifier elimination procedure \citep{hodes,ferrante-rackoff} and enjoys many other pleasant properties.
 Here ``linear'' means that the multivariate polynomials that are the terms of the language are restricted to have total degree at most one.
-To define an analogous notion for $\L$ (or any of its sublanguages or extensions thereof by the addition of extra vector constants), we say a term or formula is {\em additive} if the left operand of every subterm of the form $xy$, $x\Vv$ or $\inner{\Vv, \Vw}$ is a constant.
-In $\L$ itself, which has only rational scalar constants and the vector constant $\VO$, an additive formula is equivalent to one in which multiplication and inner product do not occur.
-We write $\LA$ for the additive sublanguage of $\L$ and make free use of rational constants when we work in it, writing for example $\Vq = (\Vp + \Vr)/2$ to indicate that $\Vq$ is the midpoint of the line between $\Vp$ and $\Vr$ rather than $\Vq + \Vq = \Vp + \Vr$.
+To define an analogous notion for $\LL$ (or any of its sublanguages or extensions thereof by the addition of extra vector constants), we say a term or formula is {\em additive} if the left operand of every subterm of the form $xy$, $x\Vv$ or $\inner{\Vv, \Vw}$ is a constant.
+In $\LL$ itself, which has only rational scalar constants and the vector constant $\VO$, an additive formula is equivalent to one in which multiplication and inner product do not occur.
+E.g., one can write $\Vq + \Vq = \Vp + \Vr$ rather than $\Vq = (\Vp + \Vr)/2$ to indicate that $\Vq$ is the midpoint of the line between $\Vp$ and $\Vr$.
+We write $\LA$ for the additive sublanguage of $\LL$.

 Unless otherwise stated, in a structure for one of the additive sublanguages, we will require the sort $\ScaSort$, the symbols for the additive group operations and the ordering to be interpreted as the ordered additive group of real numbers with the rational number constants interpreted accordingly.